 You might be wondering about the various types of firewalls and the leading vendors in the field.
-What’s new with firewalls and what’s not.
+What’s new with firewalls and what’s not?
 If so, you’re in the right place.
-Regardless of your experience, if you are new to cyber security, or you are a network professional, you will find value here.
+Regardless of your experience, if you are new to cyber security or a network professional, you will find value here.

-Since the point of this guide is to familiarize you with enterprise grade terminology and uses, most of it will avoid Wikipedia-style explanations and will focus more so on topics and relevance you encounter working in the field of cyber security.
+Since this guide aims to familiarize you with enterprise-grade terminology and uses, most of it will avoid Wikipedia-style explanations.
+It will focus more on topics and relevance you encounter in enterprise cyber security.

-We hope to answer questions like what a firewall can do for your company, the different types, what are the best firewalls, and what firewalls are used for.
+We hope to answer questions like what a firewall can do for your company, the different types, the best firewalls, and what firewalls are used for.

 What is a Firewall?

-The main goal of a firewall is to allow legitimate traffic to flow throughout a network the while at the same time to block and alert on malicious traffic.
+The main goal of a firewall is to allow legitimate traffic to flow throughout a network while blocking and alerting malicious traffic.

 Rules say whether network traffic will be blocked or allowed.
 A typical rule contains a source address, a protocol, a port number, and a destination address.
 Advanced versions like next-generation firewalls (NGFWs) use application IDs and groups within rules.